 Some changes within the police department have already begun.
 The police department is now requiring officers to use only department-issued firearms, after the officers’ use of personal weapons was criticized by the DOJ.
 Thirty-five officers are also already undergoing crisis intervention training, with the goal of having all APD officers certified within 18 months.

-“I’ve been followed by the police,” Dinah Vargas, a community organizer working to end police brutality in Albuquerque, told Truthout.
+“I’ve been followed by the police,” said Dinah Vargas, a community organizer working to end police brutality in Albuquerque.
 She has compiled a 20-page report of incidents in which she felt she was harassed by APD officers and gave it to DOJ officials during recent talks.
 She has photographed and filmed many incidents of this alleged harassment.

 She accuses APD officers of coordinating efforts to pull over her vehicle without justification, detaining her without justification, and following her and other protesters in an unmarked vehicle, which she said she has seen in her driveway.

 “It’s been very intimidating.
 I’m scared.
 I do not trust a single police officer whether or not they’re quote-unquote ‘good’ or ‘bad.’
-I’m often having a camp-out at my house or somebody else’s house because we’re so afraid to sleep alone at night,” she said.
-And she is not alone.
+I’m often having a camp out at my house or somebody else’s house because we’re so afraid to sleep alone at night,” she said.

 “My wife and my daughter fear as much for life, from being killed from this, from being killed by the police, as the year I spent in Vietnam,” he told Truthout.
 “I’m not exaggerating about that.
 [My wife] doesn’t want me to go out to protest.
 She fears when I go to council meetings to speak, that I’ll be killed.”

-He told Truthout that he has experienced direct threats from former Police Chief Ray Schultz in 2010 after he started asking questions, publicly and privately, about why Hinz was killed.
-Schultz allegedly told him he should “be careful” in a threatening manner.
+Dell’Angela told Truthout that he has experienced direct threats from former Police Chief Ray Schultz in 2010 after he started asking questions, publicly and privately, about why Hinz was killed.
+Schultz allegedly threatened him, saying he should “be careful.”

 “I have no doubts that [Albuquerque police] are tapping my phones, are tracking my car,” Dell’Angela said.